Crinibus/small_projects/tvguide_scraper/README.md

 ```
 An example with 'real' values:
 ```
-python3 scraper.py -c dr1 -c tv2 -t 20:00
+python3 scraper.py -c dr1 -c tv2 -t 20:00 -a
 ```
-This prints only the tv-shows that start at 8 pm on the channels DR1 and TV2.
+This prints only the tv-shows that start at 8 pm today on the channels DR1 and TV2 and there after prints all the shows on DR1 and TV2 for that day.

 <br/>

 # Available flags

 - ```-c [channel]``` or ```--channel [channel]```
 - ```-t [hh:mm]``` or ```--time [hh:mm]```
 - ```-a``` or ```--all```